 - Feeling uncertain and afraid is completely normal.

-- You are not alone – every woman who’s making healthy changes this year is feeling the exact same thing.
+- You are not alone – every woman who’s working on making healthy or positive changes or trying something new is feeling the exact same thing.

 You won’t know all of the answers when you start.
 And if you’ve already started, you’re likely still looking around and trying to find the right answers.